law-employment-at-will

 intent by Wal-Mart to modify Guerra's at-will employment status; (2) there was no evidence that any of the Wal-Mart officers who

-was barred by the statute of frauds; and (4) any such oral agreement was unenforceable because it was supported by insufficient
+agreement was barred by the statute of frauds; and (4) any such oral agreement was unenforceable because it was supported by

-consideration.
-Alternatively, Wal-Mart and Garza argue that even if Guerra established the existence of an employment contract,
+insufficient consideration.
+Alternatively, Wal-Mart and Garza argue that even if Guerra established the existence of an employment

-Wal-Mart was justified in breaching the contract because the record contains conclusive evidence that it had good cause to demote
+contract, Wal-Mart was justified in breaching the contract because the record contains conclusive evidence that it had good cause

 The general rule in Texas, and in most states, is that absent a specific agreement to the

-stated intention to the contrary).
-Such at-will employment, however, may become contractual based on oral
+a definite, stated intention to the contrary).
+Such at-will employment, however, may become contractual based

 For such a contract to exist, the employer must unequivocally indicate a definite intent to